Stark Tech / 2025

 01

-Design system refresh with expanded coverage
+Design system refresh

-I also worked closely with one of the devs on the programming team to build & implement a new component for more complex BAS interface projects.
 The goal here was to fix the components in ways the programming team can maintain & replicate them without ongoing designer support.

 02